 The Birth Injury Justice Center is committed to supporting families of children with cerebral palsy and other birth injuries.

-If you have questions about your child’s condition, we have a team of registered nurses on staff who are here to help.
+If you have questions about your child’s condition, our team of registered nurses is here to help.

 Call us right now at (800) 914-1562 or Click to Live Chat to connect with one of our caring nurses.